hoodieblanket/learningJourney/python/python learning.md

 the `__init__` method is a constructor often referred to as a *magic method*.
 This method is called when the instance of the class is created.
 It's own frame is created and then the magic method initialises the template setup.

-So __init__ is used programmers to initialise values when a given instance or frame is created.
+So `__init__` is used programmers to initialise the blueprint when a given instance or frame is created.

 ***Example #2:***